MikelBarajas38/ComputerGraphics/README.md

 ## Future Work

 I plan on implementing a scene class to handle everything needed to create a 3D scene (basically taking all the demo does into its own class).
 Also, I plan on adding material support to improve lightning interaction, for example, by allowing objects to have different characteristics such as metallic reflectance.
-Currently, only face color is used (also, the specular component is intuitively stored in each lighting).
+Currently, only face color is used (also, the specular component is unintuitively stored in each lighting).

 ## Extra stuff